CHIP-SPV/chipStar/README.md

 ## Compiling Clang

-It's recommended to use the latest version of LLVM and use CHIP-SPV fork of SPIRV-LLVM-Translator.
+It's recommended to use the latest version of LLVM and use chipStar fork of SPIRV-LLVM-Translator.
 ```bash
 git clone https://github.com/llvm/llvm-project.git
 cd llvm-project